-When I open them, I would like to include the names and cover art of any students of mine who have published (and who found the course helpful or essential to your publication) on the course page.
+I would like to include the names and cover art of any students of mine who have published (and who found the course helpful or essential to your publication) on the course page on my sites and sales pages.
 For those of you who have published multiply, I’d like to include up to three of your favorites, plus “…and [X] more titles…”

 I don’t care about genre, I don’t care about commercial or self pub.
 Story length doesn’t matter.
 If you’re selling shorts, I’ll happily include magazine cover art along with the title of your story.
 I KNOW my students have published in every imaginable genre (and in a couple other mediums, too).
 That is, in fact, the POINT.